Graduate School coronavirus updates

-While all phone inquiries are temporarily suspended, answers to many common application questions can be found in the frequently asked questions (FAQ) section of the Graduate Admissions website.
+Our phone lines are now open.
+However, answers to many common application questions can be found in the frequently asked questions (FAQ) section of the Graduate Admissions website.
 Can't find what you're looking for?
 Contact firstname.lastname@example.org for assistance.

-We are unable to process hard copy documents received via U.S. postal, Federal Express and DHL express mail services until further notice.
+We have resumed our mail services, however due to safety protocols, please allow up to two (2) weeks for processing documents received via U.S. postal, Federal Express and DHL express mail.
 Most admissions documents can be transmitted electronically or uploaded to your application as PDFs.
 We encourage all applicants to utilize electronic forms of submission whenever possible.
 If you have questions on the submission of electronic documents, please contact us at email@example.com.

 GRE General Test

-For students affected by COVID-19, at home testing is now available worldwide for the GRE General Test, with the exception of Mainland China and Iran.
-Visit ETS GRE General Test for more information.
+For students affected by COVID-19, at-home testing is now available worldwide for the GRE General Test, with the exception of Mainland China and Iran.

 English proficiency requirements